Nonprofit IT Services for Dallas Mission-Driven Teams

 Nonprofits usually need better structure more than they need more software.
 When permissions, backups, support ownership, and vendor accountability are clearer, staff recover time and leadership gets a better view of operational risk.

-Use this overview to see the practical IT priorities we focus on for fundraising, finance, board communication, and day-to-day collaboration.
+Use this overview to see the practical IT priorities we focus on for donor systems, volunteer access, finance workflows, board communication, and day-to-day collaboration.

-• How nonprofits can strengthen donor-data security without adding enterprise-level overhead.
+• How nonprofits can strengthen donor CRM, payment handoff, and donor-list security without adding enterprise-level overhead.

-• Why Microsoft 365 governance, permissions, and phishing-resistant workflows matter for lean teams.
+• Why Microsoft 365 governance, volunteer access, board collaboration, and phishing-resistant workflows matter for lean teams.

-• What continuity planning should look like when fundraising, finance, and board communication all depend on the same environment.
+• What continuity planning should cover when fundraising, finance, programs, grant deadlines, and board communication share the same environment.

 Dallas Managed IT Services for Nonprofits | ITECS